crypto data flow

 Submit paths (you → BDN → validators)

-For both, leader=auto / host=auto resolves the leader schedule automatically; pass an explicit host:port to target a specific validator TPU.
-The first 64 bytes of the transaction are its Solana signature and are used as the BDN’s dedup key, so re-submitting the same tx across edges lands it at most once per leader.
+You deliver a signed transaction over HTTP/3 with the raw tx as an application/octet-stream body.
+There are two routes: For both routes, leader=auto / host=auto resolves the leader schedule automatically.
+Pass an explicit host:port to target a specific validator TPU.
+The first 64 bytes of the transaction are its Solana signature.
+The BDN uses them as its dedup key.
+Thus, if you re-submit the same tx across edges, it lands at most once per leader.

 Lanes & QoS